doctor-g/preproduction_Sp24/schedule.md

 ## Thursday, April 18
 ### Prepare
 - Submit your final vertical slice, game design macro, and schedule
 - Finalize your presentation.
-In addition to the criteria we discussed on on April 4, your presentation must include an explicit statement of whether your team has envisioned the project as a commercial or noncommercial endeavor for next year's production.
+In addition to the criteria we discussed on on April&nbsp;2, your presentation must include an explicit statement of whether your team has envisioned the project as a commercial or noncommercial endeavor for next year's production.
 ### Meeting
 - Practice presentations